 Another great way to find influencers for free is by using GRIN’s Influencer Lookalike Tool to find creators who are similar to people you’ve worked with in the past or would like to work with in the future.

 GRIN, the leading Creator Management platform, offers a robust suite of tools to help you find the right social media influencers for your brand.
-Our extensive Creator Search database lets you search for creators and filter for things like location, gender, and bio keywords.
 We also offer Social Listening tools, so you can see who is already talking about your brand online.

 Beyond that, brands can connect their ecommerce store to GRIN to see if any creators have made purchases on their site.
 And we also help brands create custom Landing Pages so creators can come to them and apply to be a partner.